 While Germany is quite expensive, Cologne is one of the most affordable places to visit in Europe.
 From budget-friendly accommodation to free iconic landmarks and cheap transportation, Cologne is definitely a great city break option if you are traveling solo or planning a family Euro trip.

 This German city is home to Kolsch beer, so you could taste German delicacies for only €1.30.
-There’s nothing nicer than enjoying a pint on the banks of beautiful Rhein River, after a day in the city.
+There’s nothing nicer than enjoying a pint on the banks of the beautiful Rhein River, after a day in the city.
 Be sure to walk through Ficshmarkt for postcard-like snaps with the colorful houses and continue to the Old Town, Altstadt.

 In addition, the most famous landmark in Germany, a marvelous Cologne cathedral is free to visit.
 Its Gothic architecture, painted glass windows, and views of the river are epic.
 If you love art, then Cologne has great museums or fascinating street art in Ehrenfeld.
-This area is the hip and trendy part of Cologne, the-go-to-place for coffee and vintage.
+This area is the hip and trendy part of Cologne, the go-to place for coffee and vintage.

-As you can see Cologne is an amazing budget-friendly city to travel in Europe.
+As you can see Cologne is an amazing budget-friendly city to travel to in Europe.
 Above all, the best thing about it is its efficient and affordable transport.
 German transport, train rails, and tram are extremely comfortable and efficient, so it saves you a great deal of time traveling around.
 Getting a daily or weekly train pass is a great way to save money while traveling.

 2. Bruges, Belgium